Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 Authentication independent settings:

+* (optional) `authority_url` is the AAD authority URL.
+If this is not specified, then this defaults to the Azure Public cloud AAD authority.
 * (optional) `endpoint` is the AAD endpoint for the associated resource.
 If not specified, these default to the Azure Public cloud endpoints for the respective resource.